Brighton Buswatch

 CTLA & Cuckmere bus services: Click here for their website Or phone 01273 517332.

 We do not generally list changes to Cuckmere bus services.
+However, the weekend summer Rambler service through the Cuckmere Valley will run until the 26th October '25).

 May we welcome new members and supporters reading our news for the first time.